KuroruK/VClass/README.md

 current implementation
 ==========
-we are currently using 2 databases, a local SQL database, that will be moved to a web-service later on, and firebase to manage the online functions and information for the whiteboard and chatroom.
+We are currently using 2 databases, a local SQL database, that will be moved to a web-service later on, and firebase to manage the online functions and information for the whiteboard and chatroom.
 The SQL database is used to store data such as the credentials, timetable slots, course information, and other information related components.

 For the whiteboard, we are using a firebase-based implementation, where each course has a unique whiteboard link generated. the links and their corresponding information, such as lines, are stored on firebase and constantly synced with other